AbhishekPednekar84/personal-blog-site/content/travis-digitalocean.md

 gem install travis --version '1.8.10'
 ```

-If using OS X, you will need to install [HomeBrew](https://brew.sh/) and run the following commands in the terminal.
+If using OS X, you will need to install [HomeBrew](https://brew.sh/) and run the following commands in a terminal.

 ```
 sudo brew install ruby